hashicorp/nomad-autoscaler/CONTRIBUTING.md

 ### Building the Nomad Autoscaler

-The Nomad Autoscaler can be easily built for local testing or development using the `make build` command from the project root directory.
+The Nomad Autoscaler can be easily built for local testing or development using the `make dev` command from the project root directory.
 This will output the compiled binary to `./bin/nomad-autoscaler`.
-You will need to have the [Go][go_install] language environment installed.
+You will need to have the [Go][go_install] language environment installed and other tooling that can be installed using the `make tools` command.

 ### Making Changes to Nomad Autoscaler